Sơn Tây campaign: The forces

 Sơn Tây lay a few kilometres to the south of the Red River.
 The town was protected by a kite-shaped pentagonal curtain wall just over eleven feet high, with three short sides facing roughly east and two long sides converging to a sharp point to the west of the town.
 The curtain wall was enclosed on all five sides by a wide, deep moat filled with water and by a tall bamboo palisade.
 Even if an attacker crossed these obstacles and breached the curtain wall, he still had to capture the central citadel of Sơn Tây.
 The citadel, built by Vietnamese engineers on the model of the French citadels of Cochinchina, lay at the heart of the town.
 It was square-shaped, and its walls were 300 metres long.
 It was dominated by a watchtower 18 metres high.
-According to the reports that the French had received, there were at least a hundred cannon in battery behind the defences.
+According to the reports that the French had received, there were at least a hundred cannons in battery behind the defences.

 To remain in contact with the flotilla, the French were bound to approach Sơn Tây from the east, with their right flank lying on the Red River.
 In theory, they could march past Sơn Tây on its northern side, squeezing their columns between the town and the river, and deploy for an attack on the vulnerable acute angle where the two long walls met to the west of the town.
 However, the defenders had done their best to ensure that they would never get there.
 The dyke paths leading to Sơn Tây from the Day River converged at the village of Phu Sa, just to the northeast of the town.
 The Black Flags had hired European engineers to convert Phu Sa into an impregnable strongpoint.
 Water-filled ditches, bamboo palisades and trenches surrounded a central redoubt, and subsidiary defences hampered the approach to the main position.
 From the Phu Sa strongpoint, the Black Flags had an excellent field of fire both out to the east, from where the initial French attack was likely to come, and north to the Red River.
 To deploy to the north and west of Sơn Tây, the French would first have to capture Phu Sa.
 This would not be an easy task, as Liu Yongfu had strongly garrisoned the village and packed it with cannon.
 The cannon were dug in beneath casemates, making them a difficult target to knock out.